Lumi-supercomputer/lumi-userguide/docs/development/profiling/perftools.md

 cc -o app.x source.c
 ```

-The second step is to use `pat_build` to instruments your application.
+The second step is to use `pat_build`.

 ```
 pat_build app.x
 ```

-Here we instrument the application `app.x`, the resulting instrumented
-executable being `app.x+pat`.
-You can also use the `-o <output_exe>` to specify
-the name of the instrumented application.
+This command will create a new executable with name `<exec>+pat`.
+In our
+example, we will produce `app.x+pat`.
+The name can be chosen by the user using
+the `-o <output_exe>` option.
+The default experiment is a sampling experiment.

-The next step is to execute the instrumented executable that will generate a
+The next step is to run the application.
+A directory with a name beginning with
-directory with a name beginning with the name of your application and containing
+the name of your application will be created as a result.
+This directory
+contains the profiling information gathered during the run.
+You can change the
-the profiling information will be created.
-The name of this output directory
-can be changed with the `PAT_RT_EXPDIR_NAME` environment variable.
+name of this output directory with the `PAT_RT_EXPDIR_NAME` environment
+variable.
 For example

 ```
 export PAT_RT_EXPDIR_NAME=apa_sample_exp.${SLURM_JOBID}
+srun ./app.x+pat
 ```

-You can use this directory to generate more detailled report with the
+You can use this directory to generate more detailed report with the
 `pat_report` command.

 ```